chaifeng/vagrant-lfs/README.md

     cd vagrant-lfs
     ./build.sh

 It may take 5-15 hours to run.
 You will see a new VM up and run if everyting goes well.
+You will find a disk file `lfs-disk-12G.vmdk` created in the project folder.
+This is the disk contains our own GNU/Linux.

 Good luck!